Knowing the status of your cholesterol levels is important to your overall health, and particularly to your heart and vascular systems.

 You and your health care provider will work on a plan to lower your cholesterol levels.

-If you have difficulty lowering your blood cholesterol after treatment, you may wish to consult with the Advanced Lipid Management and Cardiac Prevention Program at Lehigh Valley Heart Institute.
+If you have difficulty lowering your blood cholesterol after treatment, you may wish to consult with the Advanced Lipid Management and Cardiac Prevention Program at Lehigh Valley Heart and Vascular Institute.